AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 You can [listen to events](../Common_Settings/Event_Listeners) as well as stop or start dispatching them by calling the {api:anychart.data.Tree#dispatchEvents}dispatchEvents(){api} method with `false` or `true` as a parameter.

 In the sample below, there is a Gantt chart with the [Live Edit](../Gantt_Chart/Live_Edit) mode enabled.

-When you drag and drop rows to change their sequence and hierarchical relationships, the `"treeItemMove"` event is triggered.
+You can drag and drop rows to change their sequence and hierarchical relationships, which triggers `"treeItemMove"`.
 When you edit [elements](../Gantt_Chart/Elements) and the [data grid](Gantt_Chart/Data_Grid) text, `"treeItemUpdate"` fires.

 Also, there is a custom button for [adding items](#adding), which triggers `"treeItemCreate"`.

-Event listeners are used to update the chart title whenever an item is updated, moved, or added:
+Event listeners are used to update the chart title:

 {sample :height 420}WD\_Tree\_Data\_16{sample}